Sachs-Stadion

-Sachs-Stadion (formerly known as Willy-Sachs-Stadion) is a multi-functional football stadium in Schweinfurt, Germany.
+Sachs-Stadion (formerly known as Willy-Sachs-Stadion, for sponsorship reasons Riedel Bau Arena im Sachs-Stadion) is a multi-functional football stadium in Schweinfurt, Germany.
 Since 1936, it has been home stadium to the German football club 1.
 FC Schweinfurt 05.

 History

 The stadium, built by German architect Paul Bonatz, was a donation from local industrialist Willy Sachs to the City of Schweinfurt.
 As the club's patron, Willy Sachs designated a privileged right of use of all facilities for 1.
 FC Schweinfurt 05.

 Leading politicians of Nazi Germany attended the opening ceremony on 23 July 1936.

 Three days later, the new Willy-Sachs-Stadion saw its first game, a 2–2 draw between 1.
 FC Schweinfurt 05 and 1935 German champion FC Schalke 04.

-The stadium has been top-tier venue all the time between 1936 and 1963, and was home stadium to second tier football for many of the following years, most recently during the 2001–02 season.
+The stadium has been top-tier venue all the time between 1936 and 1963, and was home stadium to second-tier football for many of the following years, most recently during the 2001–02 season.
 In addition, from 1939 on Schweinfurt 05 played a larger number of German Cup matches at the stadium.

-Attandance record of the stadium was 22,500 at a friendly between Schweinfurt 05 and 1.
+Attendance record of the stadium was 22,500 at a friendly between Schweinfurt 05 and 1.
 FC Kaiserslautern in 1954.

 The sports venue hosted the 2nd Fistball World Championships in 1972 as well as the Fistball European Championships in 2012.
 During the 2006 FIFA World Cup in Germany, the stadium served as training ground for the Tunisia national football team.

 In the 2008–09 season, nearby football club TSV Großbardorf had to move to Schweinfurt due to Regionalliga legislations on stadium capacity.

 The sports complex regularly is venue for athletics competitions and championships on national level.
 Occasionally, the neighbouring U.S. Army Garrison, located in Schweinfurt until 2014, had used the stadium for military parades.

 Today the stadium is listed as historic monument and is thus subject to preservation orders.

 As part of the Schweinfurt Lest we forget initiative, in 2001 the local press including Süddeutsche Zeitung and author Werner Skrentny initiated a campaign to rename the Willy-Sachs-Stadion due to Sachs' Nazi affiliation.

 The campaign met with low approval among the general public.

 In June 2021, however, the Schweinfurt city council finally decided to change the name of the stadium into Sachs-Stadion, in recognition of the value of the former Fichtel & Sachs company (now part of ZF Friedrichshafen) for the development of Schweinfurt.

+In the 2025–26 3.
+Liga season, Schweinfurt's venue was renamed to Riedel Bau Arena im Sachs-Stadion for sponsorship reasons.